bigratmonster/bigrat.monster/readme.md

 a picture of big rat

+## Important things

+On Sunday 2020-11-08, the repository will be transfered to the [@bigratmonster] org account.
+The current repo link will stop working.

 **If are the owner or the copyright holder of the [big rat] image, please [contact me][email-copyright].**
 I would like to have your approval for us to host your image and to sell merch which are inspired (not your image) by the rat.